jasperroosdorp/finetunemusic/_de/indi.markdown

   width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen
   allowfullscreen></iframe>
 image: "/uploads/indi.jpg"
+description: |-
+  ## Project

-summary: In this animation, INDI explains the ins and outs of Mijn Account to its clients.
+  In this animation, INDI explains the ins and outs of Mijn Account to its clients.

+  ## Audio

-audio: We composed a playful, easy-going soundtrack and selected a kind, young voice as our voice-over, to underline how customer-friendly this service really is.
+  We composed a playful, easy-going soundtrack and selected a kind, young voice as our voice-over, to underline how customer-friendly this service really is.
 ---